istoff/edmc_plugins/KillTracker/readme.md

 # Elite Dangerous Kills Tracker

-This project is an Elite Dangerous Kills Tracker that logs and visualizes bounty hunting data.
-It consists of an EDMC plugin, a server, a web interface, and a test program.
+This project is an Elite Dangerous Kills Tracker that logs and visualizes bounty hunting and PowerPlay data.
+It consists of an EDMC plugin, a server, a web interface, and test programs.

 ## Introduction
 This program scratches an itch I've had for years.
-When playing ED, I'd like a running summary of the kills I've made.
+When playing ED, I'd like a running summary of the kills I've made and my PowerPlay activities.
 I've thought about it often, but certainly didn't think I could pull it off without some major headaches and mistakes.

-I had recently been dabbling with ChatGPT4 and was looking for a use case that was simple, but had some complexity to test a variety of componens in one solution.
+I had recently been dabbling with ChatGPT4 and was looking for a use case that was simple, but had some complexity to test a variety of components in one solution.
 Essentially, there are 2 bits at work here.
-One is a EDMC plugin that collects events from the ED Journal and posts it to the second part, which is a web page that auto updates a fairly rich status screen when you receive a kill bounty.
-It's seen limited testing so far in Resource Extraction Sites.
+One is a EDMC plugin that collects events from the ED Journal and posts it to the second part, which is a web page that auto updates a fairly rich status screen when you receive a kill bounty or perform PowerPlay activities.
+It's seen limited testing so far in Resource Extraction Sites and PowerPlay activities.
 Much more testing needed.

 There are 2 utilities provided.
 One is a simple python http server you can run and host the file.
 This is to receive communication and refresh the web page.
-The second is a simple test program to create a sample kill and send it to the web server.
+The second is a simple test program to create sample events and send them to the web server.
 This exists for you to test communication to the web page and that your server is working.
-All of these programs depend on the url being the same in the server.py, load.py and the createTestKill.py.
+All of these programs depend on the url being the same in the server.py, load.py and the createTestKill.py/createTestPowerplayMerits.py.

 ## Table of Contents